beyondnetPeru/ts-nodejs-starter/README.md

-# dddjs
+# TS NodeJs Starter
-A simple library to use Domain-Driven Design concepts with NodeJs, Js and TypeScript
+A simple starter template for nodejs with typescript